timray674/website-content/post/meteor/index.md

 ### JavaScript

-Meteor was one of the first popular approaches to just use JavaScript both on the client, and on the server, seamlessly.
+Meteor has been one of the first popular approaches to just use JavaScript both on the client, and on the server, seamlessly.

 Coupled with [**MongoDB**](/mongodb/), which is a Database which stores [JSON](/json/) objects, and uses Javascript as a query language, it makes JavaScript ubiquitous.